 - Indian Rupee (INR) holds steady after gains yesterday

-- US Dollar (USD) rises against major peers
+- US Dollar (USD) rises after GDP data

-The US Dollar is rising across the board.
-The US Dollar Index, which measures the greenback versus a basket of major currencies, trades at +0.2% at the time of writing at 102.23, recouping losses from yesterday.
+The US Dollar is steady against the Rupee but rising against major peers.
+The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.1% at the time of writing at 101.57, rebounding after losses yesterday.

 The US dollar is moving higher on Thursday as investors digest the latest US economic growth data.
 The Q1 GDP reading showed that the U.S. economy grew 1.1% quarter on quarter, down from 2.6% growth in the final quarter of 2022 and well below expectations of 2% growth.

 Helping the Prince the numbers, the data showed that US households continued shopping with personal consumption up 3.7% on an annual basis.
 He suggests that higher interest rates have not yet did heard household spending.
 The inflation component within the GDP reading was also strong PCE rose by 4% annualized, which is still stubbornly high.
 All in all, the data supports another interest rate hike from the Federal Reserve next week.

 There is no more high impact in U.S. economic data due today.
 Attention will be turning to US cool PC tomorrow which is the fed’s preferred measure for inflation.